-The litigants in M105 are independent MP Andrew Wilkie, Shelley Argent from Pflag, and Victorian mum-of-three Felicity Marlowe, represented by the Public Interest Advocacy Centre.
+The litigants, or plaintiffs, in M105 are independent MP Andrew Wilkie, Shelley Argent from Pflag, and Victorian mum-of-three Felicity Marlowe, represented by the Public Interest Advocacy Centre.
 Their lead barrister is Ron Merkel QC.

 The litigants in M106 are advocacy group Australian Marriage Equality and Greens senator Janet Rice, represented by the Human Rights Law Centre.
 Their lead barrister is Katherine Richardson QC.

 The defendants in M106 are Cormann and the Australian Statistician.

 Normally, in order to spend money, the government has to pass legislation through the parliament.
 This rule exists so the government can't go mad with power and spend all Australia's taxpayer money with no checks and balances.